lukeoson/lukeoson-mkdocs/docs/Hire-Me/index.md

     ---
     __Lloret Control Systems__

-    - [x] Greenfield Architecture of Cisco, Meraki, Aruba, & Allied Telesis.
+    - [x] Cisco & Aruba Greenfield Enterprise Systems Architecture.
+Smart Buildings & IoT.

-        :material-arrow-right:_At Lloret, i'm regretfully unfulfilled with the industry segment.
-I'm looking for something more inspiring that embraces the paradigm shift toward Infrastructure as Code._
+        :material-arrow-right:_I made the decision for move on from Lloret.
+I'm looking for something more inspiring that embraces the paradigm shift toward Automated Infrastructure as Code._

         >:material-alpha-s-box: Network Design mapping Client Specifications to constraints.
         >:material-alpha-m-box: Requirements delivered in strict adherence to defined budget.